BHanbashi/level3-project/README.md

 ```

 ### How to Run
-- Clone this repo into the target machine (local machine or live environment) (The following command assumes Debian-based distribution)
+- Clone this repo into the target machine (local machine or live environment) (The following commands assumes Debian-based distribution)
 ```
 git clone https://github.com/BHanbashi/level3-project.git
 ```